Username

 by Fritzski

-Definitely the most difficult hike I've done, surpassing the Superstition Ridgeline in my opinion At over 3700' in elevation gain, I believe it to be the most this side of Tucson or Flagstaff (Weatherford Tr).
+The most difficult hike I've done, surpassing the Superstition Ridgeline in my opinion At over 3700' in elevation gain, I believe it to be the most this side of Tucson or Flagstaff (Weatherford Tr).
 Within the 12mi loop is a total accumulated gain/loss of over 5100'.
-Add to this the fact that no trail exists for much of the hike making route finding and bushwhacking skills a must.
-Okay, that being said, if you're still with me here's how I tackled it - knowing a multitude of possible routes exist - this one most possibly not being the best.
+Add to this the fact that no trail exists for much of the hike making route-finding and bushwhacking skills a must.
+Okay, that being said, if you're still with me here's how I tackled it - knowing a multitude of possible routes exists - this one most possibly not being the best.
 But what the hey, it worked!

 I carefully preplanned the route using covert intelligence gathered from flying over and copiously studying my mapping software to determine the easiest route to the top.
 Well, that was my first mistake.
 I was convinced that attacking it from a gully or ridge at the top of the Barnhardt Tr would be the easiest - but which one?
 Turns out that two things I could not determine from 16,000' or on my computer screen were that #1: tiny rock formations as seen from the air are veritable fortress walls on the ground, and #2: all that nice greenery is an impenetrable wall of pretty Manzanita bushes.
 Oh well, so after having all the waypoints preloaded in my GPS, it came back down to winging it in the end (although having loaded the peak itself as a waypoint proved to be very handy).